 There are two kinds of patents:

 - Innovation Patent – The Australian Government has decided to stop offering innovation patents from 25 August 2021.
-It is a patent that protects an invention for up to eight years.
-It is not as stringent in its requirements as a standard patent and can get approval much more quickly.
+It is a patent that protects an invention for up to eight years, and it is not as stringent in its requirements as a standard patent and can get approval much more quickly.

 A trademark can be a unique symbol, word(s), sound, number, image, or scent used to represent a business or its products.
-Once you register a trademark in Australia it gives you the sole right to use, license or sell it to others in Australia.
-Expect the trademark process to take at least 7 months and cost more than $200.
+Once you register a trademark in Australia, it gives you the sole right to use, license or sell it to others in Australia.
+Expect the trademark process to take at least seven months and cost more than $200.